Skip to main content

 • Aims to develop industrial and commercial skills in Nigeria.

-• Employers with at least five employees or ₦50 million turnover contribute 1% of annual payroll.
+• Employers with at least 5 employees, or annual turnover of ₦50 million and above, contribute 1% of annual payroll.

-• Employers can claim a refund if employees receive appropriate training.
+• Employers can claim a refund if employees receive appropriate training and the conditions are met.

 Nigeria Social Insurance Trust Fund (NSITF)